 These Are the Most Common Injuries That Happen Over the Holidays

 The winter months bring holiday joy…and potentially, holiday-related pain.
 Putting up decorations, traveling cross-country, partying with family and friends, whipping up elaborate meals, frolicking in (or taming) the snow—all those time-honored traditions can wreak havoc on your body if you're not careful.
 The good news: Most winter injuries are so common that they're easily avoidable with a few precautions.
-The Remedy asked doctors nationwide to reveal the holiday injuries they see most often, and how you can ensure this season is memorable for just the right reasons.
+Eat This, Not That!
+Health asked doctors nationwide to reveal the holiday injuries they see most often, and how you can ensure this season is memorable for just the right reasons.

 Lower Back Pain